The Advocates Scholarship

 - Only your email and phone number will be used to contact you concerning the scholarship.
 We will not provide this information to any 3rd party.
 Your name and the name of your school may be used if you are selected as a prizewinner, or if you are part of our honorable mentions.

-- If you are selected as the scholarships winner, we will contact you for a profile photo to be included with your scholarship on our scholarship page.
+- If you are selected as the scholarship winner, we will contact you for a profile photo to be included with your scholarship on our scholarship page.

 For additional information and tips concerning what should be written in the essay you submit, please visit our car accident attorney page.